HL7/fhir-shorthand/input/pagecontent/tutorial.md

 🍎   `$ ./_updatePublisher.sh`

-This will download the latest version of the HL7 FHIR IG Publisher tool. **This step can be skipped if you already have the latest version of the IG Publisher tool.**
+This will download the latest version of the HL7 FHIR IG Publisher tool into _./build/input-cache_. **This step can be skipped if you already have run the command recently, and have the latest version of the IG Publisher tool.**

 > **Note:** If you have never run the IG Publisher, you may need to install Jekyll first.
 See [Installing the IG Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation) for details.